StrikingLoo/strikingloo.github.io/wiki/age-of-empires.md

 A villager collects roughly 1 resource every 3 seconds, so e.g. the 800 food for Castle age take 2 minutes to collect if you dedicate 20 villagers to it.
 In general it takes 3\*F/V seconds for V villagers to collect F food (or any other resource).
 I think this number is a slight overestimation if the collection point is close, underestimation if it's far.

+- small wall
+- no smith upgrades early (before castle)
+- \~14 on food first, then 3 more on wood, animals gather faster than berries.

+From 1200 ELO

+> The reason we're putting pressure with the scouts is to make time to wall up our base.
+This is why we don't go straight into Fast Castle.

+> Keep making scout until you're fully walled.

+From 1300 ELO

+> You use MAA to push and kill a few villagers (typically 3 and the scout to block the trapped villager, repeatedly killing off villagers one by one).
+This pushes you back a minute, but will push the oponent back by more if you kill 3 or more villagers.<br>This strategy is more complex than following the fast archers build order, but while it is one minute slower it hopefully delays your oponent by more.